Husband of slain KU athlete said God told him to kill her, police say - NewsBreak

 “Our soccer program is heartbroken to hear about the tragic loss of Regan,” KU Soccer Head Coach Mark Francis said in a statement.
 “She was a tremendous teammate and young woman, and touched so many during her time at Kansas.
 Regan will always be remembered for the impact she had both on and off the field.
 We share our condolences to her family, friends and teammates during this difficult time.”

 “We are devastated to hear about the loss of former KU student-athlete Regan Gibbs.
-Our KU family sends our love, support and prayers to Regan’s family, friends and former teammates as we all mourn her loss,” KU Director of Athletics Travis Goff said.‘I don’t know why I wasn’t scared.
-I’m just brave’: 8-year-old girl hid in a cooler during Buffalo shooting
+Our KU family sends our love, support and prayers to Regan’s family, friends and former teammates as we all mourn her loss,” KU Director of Athletics Travis Goff said.Arrest made in Highway 150 shooting

 The Douglas County Prosecuting Attorney, Suzanne Valdez, said Marek will be back in court on May 24.
 He is being held on a $1 million cash or surety bond.